-Strategies employed will be appropriate to the incident being monitored and will include one or more of the following: Both the victim and the bully will be given support in order to resolve the situation and bring about significant change.
+Strategies employed will be appropriate to the incident being monitored and will include one or more of the following but are not exhaustive:

+Both the victim and the perpetrator will be given support in order to resolve the situation and bring about significant change.

-- Obtaining an apology from the bully / bullies to the victim. - Providing opportunities for mediation meetings between the bully and the victim. - Imposing sanctions against the bullies (see behaviour policy) - Sometimes the victim (with support from a teacher) may decide the sanction - Insisting on the return of the "borrowed" or stolen items - Holding lessons, class or group discussions, assemblies about bullying. - Implementing a series of circle times. - Providing a safe place / environment during school hours for the victim as appropriate. - Encouraging the bully to change his / her behaviour with guidance and support. - In cases of extreme bullying, advice will be sought from support services and fixed term exclusion will be considered.
+Obtaining an apology from the perpetrator to the victim.

+- Providing opportunities for mediation meetings between the perpetrator and the victim. - Imposing sanctions against the perpetrator (see Building relationships policy (behaviour policy)) - Sometimes the victim (with support from a teacher) may decide the sanction - Insisting on the return of the "borrowed" or stolen items - Holding lessons, class or group discussions, assemblies about bullying. - Implementing a series of circle times. - Providing a safe place / environment during school hours for the victim as appropriate. - Encouraging the perpetrator to change their behaviour with guidance and support. - Providing resources to the family to work together on changing the behaviour e.g. Anti-bullying booklet - In cases of extreme bullying, advice will be sought from support services and suspension may be considered.